soniabrami/toddmotto.github.io/_posts/2016-04-19-angular-2-authentication.md

 ### Next steps

-Auth0 provides a smart login widget that we can drop into our app, so I'm going to be using that because I'm not reinventing the wheel (if you want to create your own then just use [the API](https://auth0.com/docs/auth-api/?utm_source=toddmotto&utm_medium=gp&utm_campaign=angular2_auth)).
+Auth0 provides a smart login widget that we can drop into our app, so I'm going to be using that because I'm not reinventing the wheel, if you want to create your own then just use [the API](https://auth0.com/docs/auth-api/?utm_source=toddmotto&utm_medium=gp&utm_campaign=angular2_auth).

 Now we simply drop in the lock script into our `index.html` file somewhere in the `<head>`: